Skip to content

 • ✓ KVKK compliant

 The mutual report is a simple form drivers fill in among themselves at the scene, under Highway Traffic Code (KTK) art.
-81. It relies on the parties’ statements, contains no fault finding, and is not reviewed by an expert.
+81. It relies on the parties’ statements, contains no technical opinion, and is not reviewed by an expert.
+It becomes valid with the parties’ signatures, but everything it contains depends entirely on what the drivers declare.

-The adjuster report is the Material Damage Traffic Accident Determination Report drawn up by an SBM-registered insurance adjuster under Insurance Law 5684 art.
+The adjuster report is the Material Damage Traffic Accident Determination Report drawn up by an authorised registered insurance adjuster under Insurance Law 5684 art.
 22/17.
-It includes an adjuster’s opinion, a fault finding (kusur kanaati) and a sketch (kroki).
+It may include an adjuster’s technical opinion and a sketch.
+Because it carries an independent expert’s assessment rather than only the drivers’ statements, it forms a stronger evidential basis in claim and dispute processes.

 For a more detailed comparison, read our blog post: Mutual Report vs Licensed-Adjuster Report: The Difference.